 1) Check with the circulation desk to see if the book was put on reserve for your class.
 Make sure you give the people at the desk the course name and/or instructor last name.
 Or you can check yourself by going to the Library Catalog and looking for the course by instructor name, course ID or title.

-2) Check if you are able to rent the textbook through the UAA Campus Bookstore or purchase a used copy.
+2) Rent a textbook through the UAA Campus Bookstore or purchase a used copy.

-3) Try one of the websites listed in our Textbook guide to rent, download, buy used, or try an open textbook.
+3) Try one of the websites listed in our Textbook guide to rent, download, purchase, or try an open textbook.